mihirchronicles/mihirchronicles.github.io/content/notes/on-examined-life.md

 - **Know what makes you the best version of yoursef.** Figure out what gives you enduring value.
 For me it is exercising and learning.
 - **Do things that uplifts you.** It sounds simple but the imabalance life will put you over the edge.
 Wasting time is depressing.
 Spend time on your hobbies or explore alone or with your friends and family.
 It is the best way to lift your spirit.
 - **Time is undefeated.** The only way to compete with time is to do things.
 The clock doesn't stop, but once you do something, clock cannot take it away.
 Take charge now.
+- **Guard your energy and time**.
+In order to preserve the most of your time, you need to avoid distractions.
+The biggest class of distraction is the things you can’t control.
+By focusing on what you can’t control, you lose control.
+To find lasting peace in an unpredictable world, you have but one option — control over your character.
+The Stoics likened life to an archer — she controls her aim and shot but not the wind that may alter the arrow’s path.
+Thus, her focus should be on perfecting her aim, not the outcome.

+> Learning to live with less will create space in your life for the things that truly matter to you. — Seneca

+> People are frugal in guarding their personal property; but as soon as it comes to squandering time they are most wasteful of the one thing in which it is right to be stingy. — Seneca

+> We are always complaining that our days are few, and acting as though there would be no end of them. — Seneca

+> The more we value things outside our control, the less control we have. — Epictetus

+> It’s not what happens to you, but how you react to it that matters. — Epictetus

 - **Hard work and play are indistinguishable.** You will see this in so called successful people.
 They are serious about the game they play.
 This is also true for children.
 They are pretty intense because they are serious when they play.
 This is where childlike wonder comes from.
 - **The challenge in life is figuring out both which game to play and how to play it best.**
 - **The way to get things done is to be small and move fast.** Moving fast forces you to strip things down to the bare bones.
 Impose urgency.
 Yes, no one is dying, but the missions drive humanity forward.
 Small is less complex.
 2 is better than 4.
 4 is better than 8.
 This is the nature of power laws.